 Ask a senior or recent college graduate what the most challenging piece of the application cycle is.
 Number one answer, hands down, is the essay.
 By starting in advance of applications opening, this does not have to cripple your application progress as it has for so many others.

-Fortunately, the prompts for the class of 2019 were announced early allowing for plenty of planning and writing time to craft an excellent essay.
+Fortunately, the Common App prompts for the class of 2020 were announced early allowing for plenty of planning and writing time to craft an excellent essay over the summer.

 This essay will be a different creature from all essays you’ve written before.
 You’ll demonstrate your ability to write clearly and concisely and distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words on the Common App.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don’t feel obligated to do so.

 LEAP’s college counseling and essay team visits and interacts with dozens of colleges each year.
 We delve into what the colleges are searching for in your words.
 We know the colleges who will look at the essay more closely than others.
 We are experts at guiding you to tapping into the voice that needs to be heard.